disco-v8/EvServer/README.md

 EvServer
 =========

-EvServer is the basic skeleton of a server program that uses libev and OpenSSL.
+EvServer is the basic skeleton codes of a server program that uses libev and OpenSSL.
 Written in C language.

 Sources, bug tracking: <https://github.com/disco-v8/EvServer>